njagwani/Docker-Jenkins-DevOps/README.md

   ![](/Images/Image73.PNG)

-How to run a Jenkins job on Docker container via SSH
+Running a Jenkins job on Docker container via SSH

 Navigate to your Jenkins Dashboard, Click on "New Item".
 Enter thne item name to be "remote-test", select the "Build Triggers" tab.
 Click on SSH site which should automatically be pre-populated.
 In the command shell, enter the following to build your job.
 Click on save.